betapleb/disney-challenge/README.md

 # disney-challenge
-Input file is host access log, output file: a unique list of hostnames with their number of requests and output to another file.
+Input file: sample host access logs.
+Output file: unique list of hostnames with their number of requests.